David-Nogueira/Cyclistic_Bike_Share-Power_BI_Project-Google_Data_Analytics/README.md

 <p align="justify">
   This phase involves <strong>defining the issue to be solved</strong>, identifying stakeholders, and understanding their expectations for the project.
-  The goal is to analyze how Cyclistic users behave and provide insights that will help shape marketing strategies aimed at increasing membership conversions.
+  The goal is to analyse how Cyclistic users behave and provide insights that will help shape marketing strategies aimed at increasing membership conversions.
 </p>

 <a href="https://git.io/typing-svg">